ilzichio/dmenu-lock/README.md

 # dmenu-lock
 Very small lockscreen for i3 written in shellscript with the use of dmenu.
-Runs a dmenu in a loop asking your current password, doesn't let intruder escape dmenu loop unless the right password is entered.
+Runs dmenu in a loop asking your current password, doesn't let intruder escape dmenu loop unless the right password is entered.

 ***THIS PROGRAM IS NOT A SECURE SOLUTION, IT IS BARELY ENOUGH TO PROTECT YOUR COMPUTER FROM YOUR MOTHER ENTERING YOUR NEET BASEMENT.
 YOU HAVE BEEN WARNED!***